 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate specialist knowledge and ability to apply theoretical perspectives of HR management to organisational practices through undertaking an assignment and an exam.
+The assessment strategy is designed to provide students with the opportunity to demonstrate specialist knowledge and ability to apply theoretical perspectives of HR management to organisational practices through undertaking an individual coursework assignment.

 Formative assessment and feedback

 This module adopts an enquiry-based approach to feedback where the emphasis is on providing resources to students which allow them to identify their own strengths and weaknesses to develop learning strategies which will allow them to improve their performance.
 These resources include:

 - Prior to the assignment, lecture time will be spent discussing the assignment and feedback process.

 - A marking scheme which provides guidance on how marks will be awarded for each element of assessment.
 This marking scheme has benefits for both staff and students: a) for staff it allows for consistency of marking between markers, and for prompt and rigorous marking; b) for students it makes it absolutely clear what is expected of them.
 Students will receive a mark for each element of the assignment which they can reference to the marking scheme for details of individual feedback.

 - Formative assessment and feedback will be provided during weekly learning sessions and activities, mid-semester progress assessment, and individual developmental assignment feedback meetings.